 A Formula for Romance

-Publisher criterion for Harlequin and Silhouette make it clear they are looking for books that match each particular series motif.
+Publisher criterion for Harlequin makes it clear they are looking for books that match each particular series motif.
 However, they don't want the exact same story told over and over.
 The stories have roots in boy meets girl, conflict occurs, boy or girl falls first, the other struggles with external or internal forces until they can acknowledge their love and live happily ever after -- but each story must be unique in its own way.
 At its very heart, romance fiction is the fairytale of overcoming obstacles to find happiness with a partner.

 Roberts has produced over 150 novels under the names Nora Roberts and J.D.
 Robb.
 She was inducted into the Romance Writer's Hall of Fame for her bestselling fiction and consistency in writing colorful characters that appeal to everyone.
 Roberts began her writing career in 1979 and while it may be hard to believe these days, her first several manuscripts were rejected.
 It took her time to develop a fresh voice that publishers at Harlequin wanted to read.